 Collecting an Inventory of Clothing to Sell Online

 If you want to make some cash for clothes, you have to have some clothes to sell.
 Start by cleaning out your closet and dresser drawers.
 A good rule of thumb is to discard clothes that you have not worn in a year.
 Sort used clothing into piles.
 Designer brands will bring higher prices.
 Sort items by designer.
 Sort the remaining clothing by seasons.
-Coats and sweaters together, shorts and tank tops in another.
+Coats and sweaters can be together, shorts and tank tops can be organized in another location.

 If clothes are stained or torn and cannot be cleaned or mended, throw them away.
-Some clothes that are not suitable to sell or even to wear can be torn up and used for cleaning rags or if you know a crafty person who sews, donate the clothes to them.
+Some clothes that are not suitable to sell or even to wear can be torn up and used for cleaning rags.
+If you know a crafty person who sews, donate the clothes to them.
 Quilts and doll clothes can be made from old clothing.

 Choosing Where to Sell Your Clothing Online

 It is said that selling clothing online won't bring in high dollar amounts.
 As an online reseller, I do not find that to be true.
 Selling price depends on the brand and condition of the item that you are trying to sell.
 Whether or not the item is vintage can make a difference in your selling price, too!